public-archive-docs/revision_archive/docs/english/literature/jekyll_and_hyde/index.md

-# summary
+# Summary

-The Strange Case of Dr. Jekyll & Mr. Hyde contains 10 chapters:
+Jekyll & Hyde contains 10 chapters:

 - Chapter 1: Story of the Door
 - Chapter 2: Search for Mr. Hyde